Cookies & Privacy.

 Performance cookies

-these cookies collect information about how you use our website, eg which pages you go to most often.
+These cookies collect information about how you use our website, e.g. which pages you go to most often.
 These cookies do not collect personally identifiable information about you.
-All information collected by these cookies is aggregated and anonymous, and is only used to improve how our website works
+All information collected by these cookies is aggregated, anonymous and is only used to improve how our website works.

 Functionality cookies